emilymcaldwell/Wordbite/tou.md

 ## Disclaimer

-I reserve the right to: [a] make changes and improvements to the information provided herein at any time, [b] with or without any prior notice – revoke your access to purchased themes for any reason, and [c] with or without any prior notice – change, modify, or discontinue any themes offered on this site.
+I reserve the right to: (a) make changes and improvements to the information provided herein at any time, (b) with or without any prior notice – revoke your access to purchased themes for any reason, and (c) with or without any prior notice – change, modify, or discontinue any themes offered on this site.

-© 2026 Wordbite.
+© {{ site.time | date: "%Y" }} Wordbite.
 All rights reserved.

 **Last Modified:** January 15, 2026